andychase/codebook/topics/info/privacy.md

 parental consent.
 Our Master Terms of Use specifically prohibit anyone using our Services from submitting any personally identifiable information about persons under 13 years of age.
-Any person who provides their personal information to TSC through the Services represents that they are 13 years of age or older.
+Any person who provides their personal information to SNC through the Services represents that they are 13 years of age or older.

 Third-Party Sites